 If you are unsaved, you are like his five brothers on the road to hell.
-You need to repent more desperately than you need food, water, sleep, shelter, etc. The salvation of the soul is most important for your soul is your most valuable possession and being thrown into hell fire is the greatest danger that exists.
+You need to repent more desperately than you need food, water, sleep, shelter, etc. The salvation of the soul is most important for your soul is your most valuable possession.
+Being thrown into hell fire is the greatest danger that exists.
 To get out of this danger you must get forgiven of your sins.
 Sincerely ask God for mercy and forgiveness now.
 Turn from all sin and place 100% of your faith [trust] in the Lord Jesus for your salvation and follow him faithfully until death.

 If you were once saved in the past but since fell away, you too need to repent for salvation's sake and reverse your spiritually lost and dead condition (Luke 15:24,32; James 5:19,20; Rom.
 11:19-22).
 There is no such thing as eternal security.

 Jesus has the words of eternal life (John 6:68).
 What you do with them is your most important life’s decision.
 It is your choice, but it is also your eternity.
 What will you do?
 If you are a Christian reach the lost while you still can!
 Also, take warning and learn from the Rich Man and Lazarus.

 Skull and Crossbones Awards of False Prophets and False Teachers